thembo-sec/neocities_site/src/posts/my_new_leica.md

 # On Photographic Medium

 For the past two or so years, most of my photography has been on film.
 Thats not so much a measure of volume, but rather the photos that I feel like I have connected with and enjoyed taking.
-I have several digital cameras, one of which (an Olympus Pen F) which I do shoot with fairly often.
+I have several digital cameras, one of which (an Olympus Pen F) I do shoot with fairly often.
 I still never feel like i've '*connected*' with that camera, where 'connected' here is followed by a lot of hand waving and general vibes.

 I enjoy the process of shooting film from beginning to end, its a more deliberate process with more limiting tools and I enjoy the images I make at the end far more.
 I have much more emotional connection to more of my film photos than the ones I take on digital.